Treesa McLean, LM, CPM

 My experiences have taught me to listen carefully, use simple practical techniques, to monitor appropriately, and to honor the mystery and complexity of birth.

 I think that my greatest strength is the deep connections I make with clients.
 I have a straightforward, direct manor.

 I became a midwife in a fairly traditional way.
 I learned most of what I know of birth from attending families during pregnancy, labor, birth, and early parenting.
-At first I was a doula, then childbirth educator, postpartum doula, and ultimately as a midwife.
+At first I was a doula, then childbirth educator, postpartum doula, and ultimately a midwife.
 I took every training opportunity that came along.
-After spending over 20 years working with bay area families as a doula I went back to school, studied Midwifery, and became a Licensed Midwife.
+After spending over 20 years working with Bay Area families as a doula I went back to school, studied Midwifery, and became a Licensed Midwife.

-I am a mother of two grown children, and received midwifery care with both babies, one was born in the hospital by cesarean birth, and the other was born at home.
+I am a mother of two grown children and received midwifery care with both babies.
+One was born in the hospital by cesarean birth.
+The other was born at home.
 Both taught me about strength and flexibility.
 In 1983 when I was pregnant with my oldest child Brian, I became a volunteer at Birthways and in doing so joined the birthing community in the East Bay.
 After my daughter was born, I took the first of many midwifery classes.
-That one was with Elizabeth Davis, her Heart and Hands Midwifery Intensive.
+That one was with Elizabeth Davis—her Heart and Hands Midwifery Intensive.

-The journey has been long, but I am so glad that it unfolded in the way that it did.
-I have learned so much from the families I have attended and the wonderful midwives who have mentored me, Thank you all.
+The journey has been long.
+But I am so glad that it unfolded in the way that it did.
+I have learned so much from the families I have attended and the wonderful midwives who have mentored me.